nullprogram.com/blog/2023/02/15/

 /subsystem:console /stack:0x200000,200000

-Though, as before, you could also avoid large stack frames in the first
+Though, as before, better to avoid large stack frames in the first place.

 Built-in functions… ugh